virtualabs/btlejack-firmware/README.md

 This repository contains the firmware source code used by Btlejack to communicate and attack BLE connections with Micro:Bit devices.

-Two versions of this firmware can be compiled:
+Three versions of this firmware can be compiled:

  * a version for the BBC Micro:Bit
  * a version for BLE400 and Adafruit's Bluefruit LE boards
+ * a version for nRF51 usb dongle PCA10031

-To compile these two versions:
+To compile these three versions:

 ```
 $ make all